aufflick/smc_mirror/README.txt

                     http://java.sun.com/j2se/

-SMC currently supports three object-oriented languages:
+SMC currently supports five object-oriented languages:
   1. C++,
-  2. Java and
+  2. Java,
-  3. [incr Tcl].
+  3. [incr Tcl],
+  4. VB.Net and
+  5. C#

 3. Download
 -----------

 Surf over to http://smc.sourceforge.net and check out "File Releases".
-The latest SMC version is 1.3.0.
+The latest SMC version is 3.0.0.
 SMC downloads come in two flavors: tar/gzip (for Unix) and self-extracting zip file (for Windows).

-The download package contains the executable Smc.jar and supporting library: statemap.h (for C++), statemap.jar (for Java) and statemap.tcl & pkgIndex.tcl (for Tcl).
+The download package contains the executable Smc.jar and supporting library: statemap.h (for C++), statemap.jar (for Java), statemap.tcl & pkgIndex.tcl (for Tcl), statemap.dll (for VB.Net) and statemap.dll (for C#).

 NOTE: Only the SMC-generated code uses these libraries.
-Your code doesn't even know they exists.
+Your code doesn't even know they exist.
 However, when compiling your application, you will need to add a
     -I<path to statemap.h directory>
 or